As a project manager, what’s the first thing you do when planning a project?

 The results of the survey analysis indicated significant relationships between the utilization of Goal Setting Theory and organizational profit and growth.
 The firms staffed with employees who used the Goal Setting Theory approach showed the most growth and increases in profit.

 Many think that the process of setting goals is simple – you set a goal and you try to reach it.
 It’s actually much more complex than it seems.
-The Goal Setting Theory can be used to understand how to set goals that will yield a successful outcome, and how and when to provide proper feedback.
+The Goal Setting Theory can be used to understand how to set goals that will yield a successful outcome, and how and when to provide proper feedback with the help of goal setting software.

 How To Set Successful Goals